latcraft/website/README.md

 - Build website by running `gulp build`.
 - Or just run `gulp` to start local web server on port 9009 and go to <http://localhost:9009> in your browser.
 There is also a shortcut to start gulp if you are on Windows.

+> By default website is built for `local` development environment.
+Adding `--environment stage` or `--environment live` arguments builds the website for `staging` or `production` accordingly.

 # How to add new event
 - Go to `./data/events.json` and add new JSON record
 - ssilka na tekushij event!!